d-vf/phd-website-content/en/deaepp/dissertacoes-en.md

 # Dissertations and Theses

-Consulting previous dissertations and theses from the Doctoral Program in Engineering and Public Policy should ideally be done through Scholar, the institutional repository of Instituto Superior Técnico.
+Consulting previous dissertations and theses from the Doctoral Programme in Engineering and Public Policy should ideally be done through Scholar, the institutional repository of Instituto Superior Técnico.

 - [Scholar — Instituto Superior Técnico Repository | PhD in Engineering and Public Policy](https://scholar.tecnico.ulisboa.pt/search?q=degreeName:+%22Doutoramento+em+Engenharia+e+Pol%C3%ADticas+P%C3%BAblicas%22&domain=records&sort=_score:desc&useStringQuery=true&startYear=1911&endYear=2026)

 ## How to Search

 In Scholar, you can use expressions such as:

 - `Engenharia e Políticas Públicas`
 - `PhD Degree in Engineering and Public Policy`
 - `Doutoramento em Engenharia e Políticas Públicas`